• Skip to main content

 Cornbread is a type of quick bread with a light, crumbly texture.
 It can be sweet or savory and is often enjoyed as a side dish with chili, baked beans, or hearty stews.

-There's nothing better than a fluffy, warm piece of cornbread smeared with butter.
+There's nothing better than a fluffy, warm piece of cornbread or a corn muffin smeared with butter.
 But, how can you reheat cornbread to recreate that freshly-baked taste and texture?

 I found the oven yielded the best results, but the microwave was quick, convenient, and produced a surprisingly moist piece of cornbread.
 All methods have their pros and cons - you can't really go wrong with any of them.